 Highlights: Six glacial lakes and unspoiled rainforests.

-Directions: The main entrance to Biogradska Gora National Park lies on the E65 highway, which runs between Podgorica and Belgrade.
+Directions: Biogradska Gora National Park’s main entrance lies on the E65 highway, which runs between Podgorica and Belgrade.

 Lovcen National Park